csvprobotica/RoSGhost_2025/README.md

 ## Introduction

 _The project consists of building and programming a robot using LEGO EV3, designed to navigate a challenge course.
-This robot combines LEGO mechanical and electronic components with electronic controllers and sensors, allowing us to explore the fundamental concepts of engineering and programming._
+This robot combines LEGO mechanical and electronic components with electronic controllers and sensors, allowing us to explore the fundamental concepts of engineering and programming.

+The RoSGhost team is integrated by Nahomy Sclopis, Alex Gonzalez and Alexis Quintero, who represent Colegio San Vicente de Paúl in this Future Engineers competition._

 ## How to prepare the repo based on the template